Male Waxing FAQs

 How can I pay for my male waxing?

-You can pay for your treatment in cash, via BACS (online banking), Paypal or payment by credit or debit card via Paypal.
-Sorry no cheques.
+You can pay for your treatment in cash, via BACS (online banking), Paypal or most major credit or debit cards.

 What if I cancel my male waxing treatment?